 Customize the SQL information protection policy in Azure Security Center (Preview)

-A SQL information protection policy can be defined and customized for your entire Azure tenant, in Azure Security Center.
+You can define and customize an SQL information protection policy for your entire Azure tenant, in Azure Security Center.

-Information protection is an advanced security capability for discovering, classifying, labeling and protecting sensitive data in your Azure data resources.
-Discovering and classifying your most sensitive data (business, financial, healthcare, PII, etc.) can play a pivotal role in your organizational information protection stature.
+Information protection is an advanced security capability for discovering, classifying, labeling, and protecting sensitive data in your Azure data resources.
+Discovering and classifying your most sensitive data (business, financial, healthcare, personal data, etc.) can play a pivotal role in your organizational information protection stature.
 It can serve as infrastructure for:

 - Helping meet data privacy standards and regulatory compliance requirements

-- Various security scenarios, such as monitoring (auditing) and alerting on anomalous access to sensitive data
+- Security scenarios such as monitoring (auditing) and alerting on anomalous access to sensitive data

 - Controlling access to and hardening the security of data stores containing highly sensitive data